-In spite of the outlined difficulties, adaptive convolution-type estimators with non-trivial performance guarantees can indeed be obtained.
-The key idea, dating back to~\cite{nemirovsky1991nonparametric}, is to pass to a new oracle with a sharper characterization than~\eqref{eq:l2-oracle-norm}, which would allow one to restrict the search space.
-Namely, it can be easily shown that $(m,n,\rho,\theta)$-simplicity of $x$ implies the existence of a new oracle~$\vphi^o \in \C_{2m}(\Z)$ with a twice larger support, which satisfies an analogue of~\eqref{eq:l2-oracle-bias},
+Nevertheless, surprisingly, adaptive convolution-type estimators with favorable statistical performance guarantees can be constructed.
+The key idea, going back to~\cite{jn1-2009}, is to pass to a ``new oracle'' with a characterization which better suits the goal of adaptive estimation.
+Namely, one can easily verify (cf., e.g.,~\cite[Proposition 3]{harchaoui2015adaptive}) that if a filter $\phi^o\in \C_m(\Z)$ satisfies relations~\rf{eq:l2-oracle-norm} and \rf{eq:l2-oracle-bias}, then its auto-convolution~$\vphi^o=\phi^o * \phi^o \in \C_{2m}(\Z)$ (with twice larger support) satisfies their analogues